fatihkaganemre/VPTechWeatherApp/README.md

 # What is next

-- Update HomeViewModel in a better way
 - Tests:
-    - I have implemented unit tests for viewModel.
+    - I have implemented unit tests for viewModels.
 I could write tests for services.
     I could implement UI or/and Snapshot tests and so on.
 - Image Loading:
     - I have implemented a very basic image caching and loading mechanism.
     It could be handled with an advanced caching which resolves race conditions and so on.